-As noted above, the Company has entered into the Credit Facility with Texas Capital Bank to borrow up to \$62.0 million of which \$25.8 million has been committed and drawn as of December 31, 2017.
+As noted above, the Company has entered into the Credit Facility with the Syndicate to borrow up to \$45.0 million of which \$22.5 million has been committed and drawn as of December 31, 2014.
+This facility increased to \$70.0 million in January, 2015.
 Such borrowings constitute financial leverage.
 The Credit Facility contains customary covenant, negative covenant and default provisions, including covenants that limit the Company's ability to incur additional debt or consolidate or merge into or with any person, other than as permitted, or sell, lease or otherwise transfer, directly or indirectly, all or substantially all of its assets.
 The covenants also impose on the Company asset coverage requirements, which are more stringent than those imposed on the Company by the Investment Company Act, as well as the Company's policies.
-In addition, the Company agreed not to purchase assets not contemplated by the investment policies and restrictions in effect when the Credit Facility became effective unless changes to these policies and restrictions are consented to by Texas Capital Bank.
+In addition, the Company agreed not to purchase assets not contemplated by the investment policies and restrictions in effect when the Credit Facility became effective unless changes to these policies and restrictions are consented to by Syndicate.
 The covenants or guidelines could impede the Advisor from fully managing the Company's portfolio in accordance with the Company's investment objectives and policies.
-Furthermore, noncompliance with such covenants or the occurrence of other events could lead to the cancellation of the Credit Facility.
+Furthermore, non-compliance with such covenants or the occurrence of other events could lead to the cancellation of the credit facility.
 The Company may not incur additional debt from any other party, except in limited circumstances.
 Such restrictions apply only so long as the Credit Facility remains in effect.
 We must comply with the guidelines established by the Credit Facility.